-Niall Horan Flies To New York City During Tour Break To Hangout With Girlfriend Hailee Steinfeld
+Niall Horan Flies To New York City During Tour Break To Hang Out With Girlfriend Hailee Steinfeld

 “Treat Niall like he deserves.Love him with all of you.Ok bye,” one more fan chimed in.

-The pair have yet to post a photo together on either one of their Instagram accounts but if they continue to spend as much time together as they have been, fans can only hope that some sort of confirmation will come soon.
+The pair have yet to post a photo together on either one of their Instagram accounts, but if they continue to spend as much time together as they have been, fans can only hope that some sort of confirmation will come soon.